 There are many ways your musical gifts can be shared.
 Please contact Marshall Jones to find out more.

 Below you will find the latest Hymn Histories Zoom meeting exploring three hymns each week and the background of that hymn as well as its connection to our readings for the upcoming Sunday.
-You will find the latest choir or handbell devotions that have been shared to remind us of what our role as a choir or handbell ensemble is in worship even in a time that we may not be able to sing or ring together in the ways we have in the past.

 We will meet in person in the chancel area of the sanctuary or via Zoom at 8 PM on Wednesdays each week where Marshall will share some of the hymns for each Sunday along with some history about the hymn text, tune, and the people who wrote them.
 Please join us: